 |Handling relationships|| |

 Emotional Intelligence is increasingly relevant to Education, organizations and businesses since it has been proven to help understand and assess people’s behaviour.
-Many businesses now send their employers to professional development courses and in our Be Happy in LIFE program we have more and more business people and executives who realise that their emotional state greatly contributes to their performance.
+Many businesses now send their employers to professional development courses.
+At Be Happy in LIFE, we see more and more business people and executives who realise that their emotional state greatly contributes to their performance.

 Emotional Intelligence measurement is very helpful in learning.
 It serves as an important tool in areas like learning style, communication, management style, attitude, interpersonal skills and potential.